University of Sunderland has opted into the TEF and received a Silver award.

 Learn from an enthusiastic team of skilled professionals.
 Regularly meet and work with patients and carers.
 Graduate with the qualifications needed to register with the Nursing and Midwifery Council as a Registered Nurse.

-We have developed this exciting degree in collaboration with Sunderland CARE Academy partner organisations including Sunderland and South Tyneside, Newcastle upon Tyne Hospitals, County Durham and Darlington, North Tees and Hartlepool, Clinical Commissioning Groups and our Patient, Carer and Public Involvement (PCPI) participants.
+We have developed this exciting degree in collaboration with Sunderland CARE Academy partner organisations including South Tyneside and Sunderland, Newcastle upon Tyne Hospitals, County Durham and Darlington, North Tees and Hartlepool, Clinical Commissioning Groups and our Patient, Carer and Public Involvement (PCPI) participants.

 You will undertake your placements with one of our partner Trusts below: